ryseto/LF_DEM/README.md

 ### By direct download

-Download by clicking the download icon (cloud) and unzip.
+Download from here (bitbucket.org) by clicking the download icon (cloud), select "Download repository" and unzip.

 ##Installation